 The Good, The Bad, and The Ugly....

 MRE's are "Meals, Ready to Eat", which we are not too fond of.
 They're also called IMP's if you're from Canada.
-It's not because they're bad - they are okay, as far as they go and for what they are intended for.
-But we do not recommend them for long term storage or survival food for several valid reasons - mostly because this is definitely not what they are intended for.
+It's not because they're bad - they're okay, as far as they go and for what MRE's are intended for.
+But we do not recommend them for long term storage or survival food for several valid reasons - mostly because this is definitely not what they are intended for and you will be terribly disappointed, especially if you didn't get what you thought you were getting!

-MRE's are expensive.
-Considering their actual cost - even if you find a good "deal" (be careful!), a case contains only 12 meals, which at $50 (a fantastic deal of yesteryear) is $4.16 per meal.
+Considering their actual cost - even if you find a good "deal" (be careful!), a case contains only 12 meals, which used to cost just $50 (a fantastic deal of yesteryear) at $4.16 per meal.
 Hopefully, you nabbed this with free shipping... if not, factor that in and divide by 12.
 At today's price of

 $65 $75 $80 a case, that's $6.66 per meal.
 The actual cost of MRE's is about 3 - 4 times as expensive as their comparable freeze dried and dehydrated counterparts.

-Even cans of wet-pack supermarket food will last 2 - 5 years if properly stored (away from heat and sunlight).
-But don't fall for this "food storage plan" either - as it won't work very well.
+Even cans of wet-pack supermarket food will last 2 - 5 years if properly stored (away from heat and sunlight, not in your car!).
+But don't fall for this "food storage plan" either - as it won't work very well and you will waste a lot of money.
 From our Shelf Life page:

 A Few Comments About Canned Food

 Supermarket food of all types will have long spoiled, or rotted away, even inside the cans due to bacteria or acidity.
-Even the cans themselves are not intended for long-term storage.
+Even the cans themselves are not intended for long-term storage (they can rust).
 Packaged store-bought food in boxes or plastic containers or wrapping will be utterly ruined and unfit to eat.
 Oxygen, mold and bacteria will have long ago ruined any possibility of eating such food.
 Eating any of these foods will probably kill you.
 Starvation will then finish the job.

 The reality is any survival shelters stocked with supermarket food must be constantly rotated and replenished (monthly) to ensure nothing is ruined or spoiled.
 But it is a very short-term "preparedness plan" in reality, which is why we have never recommended this.
 Canned wet-pack food will last a few years at best (2 - 5 years, please review Still Tasty for the actual facts on wet-pack food shelf life), but beyond that it would be extremely risky to dare eat it.